elonen/clapshot/README.md

 Clapshot is a self-hosted, web-based, open source video review/annotation tool.
 It consists of an API server (written in Rust) and a web UI (written in Svelte).

+DISCLAIMER: This is primarily meant for cases where you have to host videos **locally for policy reasons**.
+Otherwise you'll **likely prefer commercially offered cloud services**.
+You'll need networking experience to get it running.

 ![Review UI screenshot](doc/video-commenting.webp)

 Users can submit videos by HTTP upload or by copying them to `incoming` directory (e.g. via Samba).